MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 `[port number]` is the TCP/IP port number.
 You can choose any port number from 49152 through 65535.
 The recommended range is between 50000 and 50039.
 The port that you choose will be opened for exclusive access by the debugger running on the host computer.
 Pick a unique port address for each target/host pair that you work with, within the recommended range of 50000-50039.
 50005 is shown in the example.

-Note that -addpf will also add the `NO_KDNIC` attribute to the OS installation {default} loadoptions.
+Note that -addpf will also add the `NO_KDNIC` attribute to the OS installation {default} load options.
 This is because KDNIC is no longer required to run on top of KDNET.

-The loadoptions = NO_KDNIC is added to {default} OS tag to ensure that kdnic.sys won't run out of the new added pf (141.0.1)
+The load options = NO_KDNIC is added to {default} OS tag to ensure that kdnic.sys won't run out of the newly added pf (141.0.1)

 Use the bcdedit command to confirm that NO_KDNIC has been set.